The 39 Steps

 1935, directed by Alfred Hitchcock

 Mr. Memory is missing from the John Buchan novel Hitchcock adapted for the movie.
 A man in the book memorizes classified information to convey to Britain’s enemies, but he’s not a stage performer, and there are no music halls or anything like the Palladium.
-In fact the movie reshapes the plot so completely that only the general concept, Richard Hannay’s name, and a few miscellaneous details survive the adaptation.
+In fact the film reshapes the plot so completely that only the general concept, Richard Hannay’s name, and a few miscellaneous details survive the adaptation.

 Mr. Memory belongs to a larger pattern of allusions to memory, often inserted subliminally.
 When Hannay trades coats with the milkman to sneak out of his London apartment, the milkman calls after him that he forgot the empties.
 The crofter (the tenant farmer who puts Hannay up on his first night in Scotland) excuses himself from the house by saying he “forgot to lock the barn”.
 When the crofter’s wife helps Hannay escape from the police, he tells her twice that he’ll never forget her for doing this.
 Finally, when Hannay is handcuffed to Pamela he keeps trying to recall where he heard the tune he keeps humming.

-That tune turns out to be the stage prelude to Mr. Memory’s act, as Hannay finally realizes in the Palladium.
+That tune turns out to be the prelude to Mr. Memory’s stage act, as Hannay finally realizes in the Palladium.
 The reason for Mr. Memory and all of the allusions to remembering and forgetting is exactly the same reason that made it possible for Hitchcock to recycle a 20-year-old story about an international plot to start a European war – namely, the fact that history was about to repeat itself.
 The movie drills the idea of memory into its audience simply because their lives depended on remembering history and averting a repetition of past tragedies.
-Hitchcock could see the destabilizing forces from 1914 at work again, and his movies in the 1930s were a wake up call to a bitter reality wrapped in the sweet shell of entertainment.
+Hitchcock could see the destabilizing forces from 1914 at work again, and his films of the 1930s were a wake up call to a bitter reality wrapped in the sweet shell of entertainment.

 In the same mold are two parallel incidents where a man decides to help Hannay after changing his mind.
 The milkman laughs at Hannay’s story about a murderer, but he believes Hannay’s fib about a cheating wife and a jealous husband.
 The second incident is the reverse because the man starts out believing the worst… the jealous old crofter wrongly suspects Hannay of cheating on him with his wife, but once he hears that the police want Hannay for murder, everything’s all right and Hannay can go.